 What light therapy is best for melasma?

-The most effective light therapy for melasma often involves a blend of Intense Pulsed Light and fractional laser treatments.
-These approaches effectively diminish melasma by targeting and addressing excess pigmentation within the skin.
-However, it is essential to consult a dermatologist or medical professional to determine the most suitable treatment plan for your specific case.
+Amongst the known and proven light therapy solutions, the most effective solution for melasma often involves a blend of both Intense Pulsed Light and fractional laser treatments.
+These approaches, combined together, effectively diminish melasma by targeting and addressing excess pigmentation within the skin.
+It is essential to consult a dermatologist or medical professional as the first step in determining what is the most suitable treatment plan for your specific situation and concern.

 What is the fastest way to cure melasma?